 - - EACH/OTHER - -

-Native artists Marie Watt and Cannupa Hanska Luger want people to think of art as a verb rather than a noun.
+Native American artists Marie Watt and Cannupa Hanska Luger want people to think of art as a verb rather than a noun.
 They are challenging artistic and institutional norms by inspiring communal practices that value the creative experience and process over the final product, showing us how art is the act of creation itself.
 Their collaborative exhibition will show at the Denver Art Museum, spring 2021, where 24 mixed media sculptures and large-scale works will be on display.

 Marie Watt is a member of the Seneca Nation and works in textiles at the intersection of community, history and storytelling.
 Luger grew up on the Standing Rock Reservation and works in a variety of mediums including fiber, ceramics and repurposed materials that narrate stories of Indigenous cultural practices.